zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

     print()
     ```

-1. Add the following code under the commend **Invoke a response from the agents**:
+1. Add the following code under the comment **Invoke a response from the agents**:

     ```python
     # Invoke a response from the agents